 So we made cinnamon applesauce ornaments.
 Because sweet and simple just felt right.

-So in 2013 were are going to do 52 Weeks of Random Acts of Kindness. #26ActsofKindness times two.
+So we are going to continue to do acts of kindness all year long.
 Because the sentiment I posted on facebook last week still holds true for me today.

 “Numb still from Friday’s tragedy I spent the weekend hugging my kiddos and being surrounded in a bubble of good loving friends.
 Today we stepped out of our bubble and back into real life and I find that I still have no words to even begin to offer, just prayers.
 And remembrance.
 And Random Acts of Christmas Kindness that seem even better, even brighter now.”